AnnaPachalok/quiz-web/README.md

 # quiz-web
-application with quizzes and questions
+Application with quizzes and questions